Nimo, Nigeria

 Nimo Owelle, also known as Nimo, is a large town in Southeastern Nigeria.
 The current traditional ruler of Nimo is Igwe Max Ike Oliobi.

 Location

 Nimo is located in the local government area of Njikoka in Anambra State.
 Nimo's postal code is 421102.
 Its neighbouring towns are Enugwu Ukwu, Abagana, Neni, Eziowelle, Abatete, Oraukwu, Adazi, Nri, and Abacha.

 History

 Igbo historical tradition states that Owelle had four sons, whom he begot at his residence in Owe.
 Their names were Nimo Owelle, Abagana, Abba, and Eziowelle.
 Nimo Owelle had two wives.
 The first wife bore Okpaladinwe and Ojideleke; the second wife bore Ezenebo and Okpalabani.
 Okpaladinwe and Ojideleke begot Etiti Nimo and Egbengwu, respectively.
 Ezenebo and Okpalabani begot Ifiteani and Ifite-enu, respectively.
-The tradition states that these four grandsons of Nimo Owelle (Etiti Nimo, Egbengwu, Ifiteani, Ifite-enu) and their descendants occupy what is known today as Nimo.
+The tradition states that these four offsprings of Nimo Owelle (Etiti Nimo, Egbengwu, Ifiteani, Ifite-enu) and their descendants occupy what is known today as Nimo.

 Composition

 Nimo is made up of four quarters (or clans) and their constituent villages.
 The four quarters are Etiti Nimo, Egbengwu, Ifiteani, and Ifite-enu.
 As of 2022, there are 45 villages in Nimo.

 Every adult in Nimo is eligible to join the Nimo Town Development Union (NTDU), formerly known as the Nimo Brotherhood Society (NBS).
 NTDU is led by a President General (PG).
 The current PG is Chief Agbalanze Ekenenna Okafor.
 He replaced the late Chief Frank Igboka, a former Chairman of Njikoka local government.